Green marketing Blog

 Posted on October 26, 2011 by Jacquelyn Ottman

 Given the complexities of greening, properly educating consumers can make the difference in the success of a campaign.
 One green marketer who learned the hard way about the need to educate is Whirlpool.
 In the early 1990s they won a $30 million “Golden Carrot” award that was put up by the U.S. Department of Energy and a consortium of electrical utilities for being the first to market with a chlorofluorocarbon (CFC)-free refrigerator.
-But they misjudged consumer’s willingness to pay a 10% premium for a product with an environmental benefit that many did not …Read more...
+But they misjudged consumer’s willingness to pay a 10% premium for …Read more...

 Posted on October 12, 2011 by Jacquelyn Ottman